AdobeDocs/campaign-web.en/help/v8/audience/one-time-audience.md

 ---
 # Build a one-time audience {#one-time}

 This section describes how to build an audience when creating a new delivery.
-In this case, the recipients to include in the delivery audience are targeted by querying the database with the query modeler.
+In this case, the profiles to include in the delivery audience are targeted by querying the database with the query modeler.

 The resulting audience is only used once for this delivery.
 It is not saved in the audiences list.